Slackadays/Clipboard/README.md

 Remove everything listed in `install_manifest.txt`.
 If you're not using Windows, you can also do `xargs rm < install_manifest.txt`.

 <br>

-Now that you've installed CB, read below to see how to make it work for you.

 <br>

 ### ![How To Use](documentation/readme-assets/CBHowToUse.png)